-In other words, for every $t \leq m$ , we have a generator that takes a random seed of length $k = O(t \cdot m)$ and produce a sequence of length $2^t$ that looks random to any (non-uniform) automaton of space m (up to a distinguishing-gap of $2^{-m}$ ).
-In particular, using a random seed of length $k = O(m^2)$ , one can produce a sequence of length $2^m$ that looks random to any (non-uniform) automaton of space m.
+In other words, for every $t \leq m$, we have a generator that takes a random seed of length $k = O(t \cdot m)$ and produces a sequence of length 2^t that looks random to any (non-uniform) automaton of space m (up to a distinguishing gap of 2^{-m}).
+In particular, using a random seed of length $k = O(m^2)$, one can produce a sequence of length 2^m that looks random to any (non-uniform) automaton of space m.
 Thus, one may replace random sequences used by any space-bounded computation, by sequences that are efficiently generated from random seeds of length quadratic in the space bound.
 The common instantiation of the latter assertion is for log-space algorithms.
-In Sec.
-4.2.2, we apply Theorem 4.2 (and its underlying ideas) for the derandomization of space-complexity classes such as $\mathcal{BPL}$ (i.e., the log-space analogue of $\mathcal{BPP}$ ).
-Theorem 4.2 itself is proved in Sec.
-4.2.1.
+In Section 4.2.2, we apply Theorem 4.2 (and its underlying ideas) for the derandomization of space-complexity classes such as \mathcal{BPL} (i.e., the log-space analogue of \mathcal{BPP}).
+Theorem 4.2 itself is proved in Section 4.2.1.

 We now turn to the case where one wishes to maximize the space-bound of potential distinguishers.
 We warn that Theorem 4.3 only guarantees a subexponential distinguishing gap (rather than the exponential distinguishing gap guaranteed in Theorem 4.2).
-This warning is voiced because failing to recall this limitation has led to errors in the past.